How to Improve the Airport Experience

 Features to Include in Airports

-As newer generations become the target consumers, it is important for airports to adapt and upgrade to suit their unique needs.
+As newer generations become the target consumers, airports must adapt and upgrade to suit their unique needs.
 While some features are evergreen, such as cleanliness and wayfinding, other features to include in airports for passengers change with the times and provide convenience and comfort.

-One of the most frustrating things about air travel can be the inability to find available or adequate seating, especially if you have a long wait ahead of you.
-For people traveling in groups or with family, it can be even harder to find seating together.
+One of the most frustrating things about air travel is often the inability to find available or adequate seating, especially if a person has a long wait ahead.
+Finding seating can be even more challenging for those traveling in groups or with family.

-Lots of comfortable seating throughout the terminal and gates allow passengers to take a load off and take a breath after the hustle and bustle of security checks and finding the right gate.
-Ample comfortable seating takes the stress out of airports, allowing passengers to begin their vacation or business trip in earnest.
+Providing sufficient comfortable seating throughout the terminal and gates allows passengers to rest and catch their breath after the hustle and bustle of security checks and finding the right gate.
+Ample, comfortable, and well-maintained seating takes the stress out of airports, allowing passengers to begin their vacation or business trip in earnest.

 Electrical Sockets

-Nowadays, travelers do not leave home without their smartphones and are always on the lookout for an available electrical socket to charge electronic devices.
-Ensuring there are more than enough outlets for charging phones, tablets, and laptops is an indirect way to help passengers relax.
+Nowadays, travelers rely on their smartphones and are always looking for an available electrical socket to charge electronic devices.
+Ensuring there are enough outlets for charging phones, tablets, and laptops is an indirect way to help passengers relax.

-When it comes to improving the layout of airports, instead of access to only a handful of electrical outlets throughout the terminal, have charging capability at every seat or more evenly distributed throughout the gates.
-When a traveler is starting a vacation, it is more ideal to have access to an outlet nearby versus finding one in a busy walkway or path without seating and having to sit on the floor near the charging device.
+Regarding airport layout improvements, install outlets at every seat or more evenly distributed throughout the gates, instead of only at a handful of locations throughout the terminal.
+When a traveler is starting a vacation, it is ideal to have access to an outlet nearby versus finding one in a busy walkway or path without seating and having to sit on the floor near the charging device.

 Ambiance and Atmosphere

-Every place has its own unique ambiance and can make travelers feel a variety of ways including calm and serene or stressed and anxious.
-Part of how to improve airports is making small changes, such as switching from harsh, unflattering lightbulbs to softer, more calming ones.
-Adding plants or even a full indoor garden is another way to improve airports by creating a gentle environment.
+Every place has a unique ambiance that can affect how a traveler feels, including calm and serene versus stressed and anxious.
+Improving an airport involves making small changes, such as changing out harsh, unflattering lightbulbs for softer, more calming options.
+Adding plants or even creating an indoor garden is another way to improve airports for a calming, gentle ambiance.
 Similarly, installing artwork can be a great way to encourage people to spend extra downtime browsing the terminal.

 Restaurants and Retail

-Airports are increasingly incorporating a vast selection of eateries and retail shops for travelers because they know that with extra time on their hands, that time can be spent shopping and dining.
-Shopping and dining are at the top of the list when it comes to how airports can increase revenue.
+Airports are increasingly incorporating a vast selection of eateries and retail shops for travelers because airports know that passengers can spend their extra time shopping and dining, which helps generate increased airport revenue.

-A variety of eateries and stores spread throughout the terminal encourages travelers to spend money, either by enjoying a nice meal or by purchasing some souvenirs or other items on-the-go.
-These types of establishments also encourage travelers to arrive at the airport earlier, skipping over any potential rushes to leisurely enjoy some shopping and dining before the flight.
+A variety of eateries and stores spread throughout the terminal encourages travelers to spend money by enjoying a nice meal or purchasing souvenirs or other items on the go.
+These establishments also encourage travelers to arrive at the airport earlier, skipping over any potential rushes to leisurely enjoy shopping and dining before the flight.

 This also helps prevent heavy congestion in other areas of the airport, such as the gate seating areas, and provides something for people to do while waiting for their flight.